ondrejsika/proxmox-training/README.md

 Why Proxmox with Ceph:

 - HA VMs
-- Build in Ceph Custer (easy setup)
+- Build-in Ceph Custer (easy setup)

 #### What is Ceph

-> Ceph is a open source storage platform, implements object storage on a single distributed computer cluster, and provides interfaces for object-, block- and file-level storage.
+> Ceph is a open-source storage platform, implements object storage on a single distributed computer cluster, and provides interfaces for object-, block- and file-level storage.
 Ceph aims primarily for completely distributed operation without a single point of failure, and scalable to the exabyte level. -- [wikipedia](https://en.wikipedia.org/wiki/Ceph_(software))

 #### Resources